Dissecting Embodied Abilities in Multimodal Language Models through Skill-level Evaluation and Diagnosis: The Benchmark

 \subsection{Data Curation Process}

 \paragraph{Diverse and category-specific data curation.} We curate our data using 13 distinct data sources spanning real-world images, videos, and simulation episodes, then employ category-tailored strategies to generate VQA pairs.
 For example, we use OpenImages ~\citep{kuznetsova2020open} for \textit{Pointing}, Open-X-Embodiment~\citep{o2024open} for \textit{Trajectory Reasoning}.
 Our multi-stage data generation pipeline combines automated semantic filtering via GPT-o3~\citep{gpto3_openai} with at least three rounds of rigorous \textbf{\textit{human verification}}, conducted by a team of 10 trained annotators.
 We also apply strict \textbf{\textit{ethical filtering}} to exclude sensitive or ambiguous content.
 This hybrid curation framework balances scale, accuracy, and ethical integrity.
-For full details, please see Appendix~\ref{appendix_data_curation_section}. \paragraph{Distribution, quality, distractor and difficulty control.} \textbf{(1)} We ensure diverse question distribution within each category; for instance, the \textit{Pointing} category spans over 100 image classes covering common indoor and outdoor objects for embodied interaction. \textbf{(2)} For multiple-choice questions, BEAR applies careful distractor design.
+For full details, please see Appendix~\ref{appendix_data_curation_section}.

+\paragraph{Distribution, quality, distractor and difficulty control.} \textbf{(1)} We ensure diverse question distribution within each category; for instance, the \textit{Pointing} category spans over 100 image classes covering common indoor and outdoor objects for embodied interaction. \textbf{(2)} For multiple-choice questions, BEAR applies careful distractor design.
 Beyond semantically similar distractors, we add options like `none of the above' to require MLLMs to thoroughly evaluate all candidates. \textbf{(3)} To mitigate response position bias, we balance the distribution of the correct answer key. \textbf{(4)} Difficulty levels are calibrated in each category.
-For example, in \textit{Pointing}, we remove ground-truth masks that are too small or too large, and uniformly sample by both mask area and object category. \textbf{(5)} Only validation and test sets are used for data curation to reduce data contamination. \textbf{(6)} Human annotators guarantee the benchmark’s quality.
+For example, in \textit{Pointing}, we remove ground-truth masks that are too small or too large, and uniformly sample by both mask area and object category. \textbf{(5)} Only validation and test sets are used for data curation to reduce data contamination.
 Due to space limits, we refer readers to Appendix~\ref{appendix:distractor,quality,and difficulty control} for further details.